joelubuntu/passgene/README.md

-# passgene
-It generate random 10 digits password and you can save it.
-This python script generate random 10 digit password. since the password is generated is a bit complex you can save this password file. password file is saved with .txt extension. don't modify or rename the else view_pass function won't work password file is saved in the same folder where the python file is saved Thank you :)
+This python script can generate 10 digit strong password and you can save it. encrypt function will encrypt your password file and when you need it you can decrypt it using decrypt function pls do not modify or delete any file this may result in lose of passwords thank you!